hardyyb2/react-templates/CONTRIBUTING.md

 - Follow this by a space and what or/and where the change happened
   e.g.
   `[REFACTORED] App.jsx` OR `[UPDATED] test.js from class to hooks`

+### Languages and Frameworks styleguide

+Please follow the below mentioned styleguides according to the language/framework you are working on :

+1.  **React / Javascript**

+- Use hooks over classes
+- Use class based components only when utterly necessary. e.g. Errorboundary, pure components etc.
+- Type to create more stateless components
+- If using redux, make network calls only in redux with redux-thunk and not within the component or page
+- For file names, name components in PascalCase while page names in lowercase.
+- For function and variable names use camelCase
+  > Note - Try to follow [clean code](https://github.com/ryanmcdermott/clean-code-javascript) as much as possible
+- Try to make directory imports and exports. e.g.
+   USE
+   `import { Login } from '../components'`
+   INSTEAD OF
+   `import Login from '../components/Login/Login'`
+- Place imports in the following order (Look in React pages/home of any repo for the same):

+  - Installed packages
+    / Empty line /
+  - Local files, assets and modules
+    / Empty line /
+  - Global store or Context (basically your data storage)
+    / Empty line /
+  - Styles

+2. **CSS/SCSS**

+- _NO INLINE STYLING_
+- Use CSS-IN-JS(styled-components) or CSS Modules
+- Add global styles only in GlobalStyles.js and TypoGraphy.js
+- Keep declarative class names, e.g.
+  `.loginButton` instead of `.button`

 ## Attribution